 - Change your background colors

 - Add links to your social media profiles

 - Brand your site with a unique logo and browser icon

 On a site that's mostly text, adding just a few images can make a big impact.
 If you want to add images but aren't sure where to start, here are a few suggestions:

-- Headshot - Give clients a sense of who you are by including a photo of yourself on your homepage.
+- Headshot - Show clients who you are by including a photo of yourself on your homepage or About page.

-- Nature imagery - Get out into the world and take pictures of trees, clouds, or whatever strikes your fancy.
+- Nature imagery - Get out into the world and take pictures of trees, clouds, or whatever inspires you.
 Images that don't include text, faces, or obvious focal points make great banners and background images.

 - Thumbnails for digital work - If you're linking to your own online articles and resources, use images from those pages to create thumbnails that represent the work.

 - Splash page - With just one image, you can use a Cover Page to create a single bold page.
 Making this your homepage can set the tone for the rest of your site.